Is transferring crypto between wallets taxable?

 Why wallet-to-wallet transfers can cause tax issues

-While wallet-to-wallet transfers aren’t taxable, they can cause tax issues in certain situations.
+While wallet-to-wallet transfers aren’t taxable, they can cause tax issues if you dispose of your cryptocurrency in the future.

 Consider the following scenario.

 In this case, David’s capital gain should be $5,000.
-However, if David hasn’t kept accurate records on his cost basis, it’s likely that the entire proceeds of his sale will be considered a capital gain — in this case, $15,000.
+However, Exchange B doesn’t know David’s original cost basis.
+If David hasn’t kept accurate records on his original purchase, the entire $15,000 of proceeds could be considered a capital gain.

 How CoinLedger can help